 Linda Spain is a Washington State Licensed Mental Health Counselor, board certified in biofeedback, with a specialty in the field of behavioral medicine.
 Clinical experience includes over twenty years’ working with adults, adolescents and children treating stress-related disorders, including two years in the stress management clinic at Seattle Children’s Hospital and Medical Center.

 In addition to her clinical work, Linda has served as a clinical instructor, teaching and training health care professionals in biofeedback principles and applications.
-She currently serves as a professional mentor for those seeking certification in biofeedback and is a volunteer therapist for The Soldier Project.
-She is a past president of the Biofeedback Society of WA and is a member of the Association for Applied Psychophysiology and Biofeedback.
+Since 2013, she has been a guest lecturer within the University of WA Physical Therapy doctoral program, on the use of surface EMG in treating chronic pain.
+She currently serves as a professional mentor for those seeking certification in biofeedback.
+She is a past president of the Biofeedback Society of WA and is a member of the Association for Applied Psychophysiology and Biofeedback and the Psychophysiologic Disorders Association.